Boyos999/Boyos-Tes3mp-Scripts/README.md

 than 50, gaining one extra at 50, 75, and 100 alchemy.
 For use with non-vanilla potions, you need to add the required information following the format in vanillapotions.json, any custom records should work by default

-Disclaimer: I have no idea what the performance impact of this is

 # Player Packet Helper
 Contains add/remove item/spell functions for use specifically on players.
 These functions will also send players relevant packet data (which are contained as separate functions).
 Required by Note Writing, Dungeon Loot,